leandrogoe/leandrogoe.github.io/_posts/2024-05-26-checking-microservice-contracts.md

 ---
 layout: single
-toc: true
+toc: false
-toc_sticky: true
+toc_sticky: false
 title:  "Seamlessly verifying API contracts at compile time with NestJS and Typescript"
 date:   2023-05-26 22:00:00 -0300
 ---

-One of the challenges that microservices architectures present is that, since code is distributed, it becomes harder to verify all the pieces work together properly.
+One of the challenges that microservices architectures present is that, since code is distributed, it becomes harder to verify whether all the pieces work together properly.

-While integration tests are a key instrument to address this challenge, integration tests are usually harder to write and more expensive to run than the average automated test in simpler architectures (e.g. a monolithic application).
+While integration tests are a key instrument to address this challenge, they are usually harder to write and more expensive to run than the average automated test in simpler architectures (e.g. a monolithic application).
 These challenges grow whenever you add more services and when your services are managed by multiple teams.
 Therefore, while it's definitely wise to plan integration tests for your use cases, you will most likely be limited in the number and types of tests you will be able to add.

 The second tool that will help you verify proper integration is contract verification.
 There are many ways to check contracts between multiple services, but the underlying idea is simple: we want to verify that whenever we have an interaction between two services, the contracts (i.e. the methods and payload format) are respected.
-In this blog post, we are presenting a scalable approach to contract testing at compile time, which relies on TypeScript, NestJS, and OpenAPI.
+In this blog post, we present a scalable approach to contract verification at compile time, which relies on TypeScript, NestJS, and OpenAPI.

 # What is OpenAPI?

 OpenAPI is an open standard for defining HTTP service contracts.
-It's the de-facto standard for defining JSON apis, specially in the Javascript ecosystem.
+It's the de-facto standard for defining JSON apis, especially in the JavaScript ecosystem.
 While a bit more limited, it also has support of XML, and there's tooling for other languages.

 # Writing and maintaining API specifications

 There are two opposing paradigms when it comes to writing and maintaining your open api specs: design-first and code-first.

-Design-first paradigm, basically mean that you would work on your specification before coding your actual service.
+Under the design-first paradigm, you would work on your specification before coding your actual service.
 Code-first on the other hand, as the name suggests, is based on the idea that the development should focus on the actual code itself first and then on the specification.

 Here we will be explore the code-first paradigm.
-We won't be expanding on the trade-offs involved on choosing each ones of these alternatives, but if you are interested in knowing more there's an excellent article [here](https://apisyouwonthate.com/blog/api-design-first-vs-code-first/).
+We won't be expanding on the trade-offs involved on choosing between these alternatives, but if you are interested in a deep dive on the subject [here is an excellent article](https://apisyouwonthate.com/blog/api-design-first-vs-code-first/).

 Regardless of what path you choose, you will need to somehow ensure that your API specification correctly defines the behavior of your application and that whenever changes happen you can easily keep them synchronized.

 There is no single way to get code-first done.
 That said, it is certainly quite common that development teams rely on tools that build the specification from metadata that lives in the code itself.
 This metadata sometimes exists in the form of special comments or annotations.
-For instance, some libraries, like swagger-jsdoc, will translate your jsdoc comments into an open api specification:
+For instance, some libraries, like swagger-jsdoc, will translate your JSDoc comments into an open api specification:

 ```javascript
   /**